 In the following we inform about the collection of personal data when using our website and contacting us.
-Personal data is all data that can be related to you personally, e.g. name, address, e-mail addresses, user behaviour.
+Personal data is all data that can be related to you personally, e.g. name, address, e-mail addresses, user behavior.

 (for further details, incl. contact details, see our imprint)